 What inspired you to write this book?

-What authors or books most influenced your life?
+What authors most influenced your life?
 What about them do you find inspiring?

 Who designed the cover of your book?
 Why did you select this illustrator?

 I designed the book covers for Tea Times Three and my earlier urban fantasy novella Carmine Rojas: Dog Fight, though for Tea Times Three I commissioned the hand lettering you see on the cover.
 The lettering was drawn by Courtney Kilpatrick of Typecast Lettering.
 I found her on Etsy.
 I had a very strong vision of the Tea Times Three cover–I even had the clip art picked out years before it was published.
 I thought I might have to self-publish and I wanted to be ready.
 Having the title handwritten was inspired by Book Cover Archive which showcases the covers of literary novels and has an extensive gallery of beautifully designed cover work.

 Do you have any advice for other writers?

 Don’t give up, but be ready to go with small presses and indie publishing.
 Write what you want, what inspires you.
 If you love it, chances are others do, too.